Loop group actions on categories and Whittaker invariants: Actions by the loop group of

-\begin{proof} The action in question preserves $\bL_k$, it is transitive at sight and it fits the paradigm of Example \ref{ex:proHscheme}.
+\begin{proof} The action in question preserves $\bL_k$ and it is transitive at sight.
 To show the last claim, it suffices to notice that $\bH'_k$ is obtained from $\bG_k$ by setting the last row of the latter to be $(0, \ldots,0,1)$. \end{proof}

 \ssec{Proof of the main theorem}

 We have introduced all the necessary tools to prove Theorem \ref{thm:refinement}, which we have split in two: Propositions \ref{lem:PHI} and \ref{lem:PSI}.

 \begin{prop} For any category equipped with an action of $\bP$, the functor